asb2m10/jsusfx/README.md

 Limitations
 -----------
-* Only supports 2 in / 2 out
-* @gfx, @serialize and @import section is ignored
+* @serialize section is ignored
-* No midi support

 BUILDING
 --------
-* PHP and nasm is required to build native x86_64 support code
+* cmake, PHP and nasm is required to build native x86_64 support code

 Credits
 -------
+* @marcel303 (Marcel Smit) did a lot of work (Version 0.4) in implementing the missing features from the previous version
 * The core of the language is from WDL (the authors of JSFX and Reaper)